intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 ### 1.2 K8s Client&Cluster
-The difference between k8s-client and k8s-cluster is where you run your Spark driver.
+The difference between k8s-client mode and k8s-cluster mode is where you run your Spark driver.

 For k8s-client, the Spark driver runs in the client process (outside the K8s cluster), while for k8s-cluster the Spark driver runs inside the K8s cluster.